Perspective | Don’t be like Trump: Deducting hairstyling and home expenses from your taxes could get you in trouble with the IRS

 “But you don’t have to wear a comb-over,” Galloway said.
 “That is not a reasonable and necessary expense for your job.
 I don’t get it.
 To me, it sends the wrong message.
 You can’t just throw everything under your business.”

 A stage performer whose hairstyle is unique to his or her performance might argue that the cost of the styling is deductible.
-As NPR reported in 2014, part of the reason ABBA wore such elaborate clothes — hot pants, jumpsuits, platform boots — was to get a tax break on their Swedish returns.
+As NPR reported in 2014, part of the reason Abba wore such elaborate clothes — hot pants, jumpsuits, platform boots — was to get a tax break on their Swedish returns.
 “To be able to deduct clothing, the clothing must be a costume, uniform or protective clothing,” says Lawrence Pon, a certified public accountant (CPA) based in Redwood City, Calif.

 Generally, U.S. tax rules do not allow you to deduct personal, living or family expenses.
 So, no, you can’t deduct the business wear for your job or the dry cleaning bill — although “musicians and entertainers can deduct the cost of theatrical clothing and accessories that aren’t suitable for everyday wear,” according to the IRS.